califyn/pallas/README.md

 #### Email integration

-Pallas has the ability to send automatically generated emails through the [https://developers.google.com/gmail/api](Gmail API), as Athemath email uses the GSuite.
+Pallas has the ability to send automatically generated emails through the [Gmail API](https://developers.google.com/gmail/api), as Athemath email uses the GSuite.

 ### Major features (to-be-implemented)